WGN-TV: News department history

-WGN began programming long-form news outside its established 9 p.m. slot on September 19, 1983, when it debuted Midday Newscope, which grew out of the three-minute-long local news segments that had aired during the INN Midday Edition (which followed the newscast until that program's September 1985 cancellation) since January 1983.
-Originally anchored by Rick Rosenthal (who was replaced by Steve Sanders, after Rosenthal replaced Drury as 9 p.m. co-anchor in 1984), the newscast—a local version of Telepictures and Gannett Broadcasting's short-lived syndicated format, Newscope—featured a hybrid of local news headlines and weather forecasts and in-depth consumer, financial, entertainment and lifestyle features.
-The program was reformatted into a more traditional newscast, retitled Chicago's Midday News, on September 17, 1984, and later expanded to an hour in September 1985.
-The midday newscast—which concurrently rebranded from WGN News at Noon to the WGN Midday News with the expansion—eventually expanded to 90 minutes (moving to an 11:30 a.m. start) on September 15, 2008; it was subsequently expanded to two hours (moving to 11 a.m.) on October 5, 2009.
+WGN began programming long-form news outside its established 9 p.m. slot on September 19, 1983, when it debuted Midday Newscope, which grew out of the three-minute-long local news segments that had aired during the INN Midday Edition since January 1983.
+(Note: INN Midday Edition followed the newscast until that program's September 1985 cancellation.)
+Originally anchored by Rick Rosenthal, who was replaced in 1984 by Steve Sanders, the newscast—a local version of Telepictures and Gannett Broadcasting's short-lived syndicated format, Newscope—included local news headlines, weather forecasts, and in-depth consumer, financial, entertainment, and lifestyle features.
+The program was reformatted into a more traditional newscast and retitled Chicago's Midday News on September 17, 1984, and was expanded to an hour in September 1985.
+The midday newscast was concurrently rebranded from WGN News at Noon to WGN Midday News with the expansion and eventually expanded to 90 minutes, moving to an 11:30 a.m. start, on September 15, 2008.
+WGN Midday News was expanded to two hours, moving to 11 a.m., on October 5, 2009.
 On September 19, 1988, WGN became the first Chicago television station to closed caption its newscasts for the hearing impaired.

 On January 25, 1992, the station debuted hour-long 8 a.m. newscasts on Saturdays and Sundays.
-To accommodate the launch of Chicago's Weekend Morning News (which marked the first major weekend morning news attempt in Chicago television and one of the only instances of a television station carrying a morning newscast on weekends without already having a weekday equivalent) and the concurring moves of Charlando and People to People to Sundays, WGN dropped three long-running religious programs—What's Nu (produced by the Chicago Board of Rabbis), Heritage of Faith (produced by Protestant group Greater Chicago Broadcast Ministries) and Mass for Shut-ins (produced by the Roman Catholic Archdiocese of Chicago)—from its Sunday morning lineup, a move that was criticized by the Council of Religious Leaders of Metropolitan Chicago and other religious groups on grounds that the programs catered to diverse religious audiences in fulfillment of the station's public service programming obligations.
-(The latter two programs were subsequently acquired by WGBO-TV, under an agreement which allowed them to continue to be produced out of the WGN-TV studios.)
-The Sunday edition was discontinued after the September 4, 1994, broadcast; the Saturday edition followed suit four years later on December 19, 1998, with then-news director Steve Ramsey citing the need to provide more resources for its weekday morning newscasts.
-Weekend morning newscasts returned on October 2, 2010, with the debut of hour-long editions at 6 a.m. (shifted to a two-hour block at 7 a.m. on September 10, 2016, following Channel 9's disaffiliation from The CW, and expanded to a third hour on Saturdays until 10 a.m. on January 11, 2020).
+To accommodate the launch of Chicago's Weekend Morning News, (Note: Chicago's Weekend Morning News was the first major weekend morning news program in Chicago television and one of the only instances of a television station carrying a weekend morning newscast without already having a weekday equivalent.) and the concurring moves of Charlando and People to People to Sundays, WGN-TV dropped the long-running religious programs What's Nu, Heritage of Faith, and Mass for Shut-ins from its Sunday morning lineup; the Council of Religious Leaders of Metropolitan Chicago and other religious groups criticized this move on grounds that the programs catered to diverse religious audiences in fulfillment of the station's public-service obligations.
+(Note: Heritage of Faith and Mass for Shut-ins were subsequently acquired by WGBO-TV under an agreement that allowed them to continue to be produced at WGN-TV's studios.)
+The Sunday edition was discontinued after the September 4, 1994, broadcast; the Saturday edition followed suit on December 19, 1998; news director Steve Ramsey cited the need to provide more resources for weekday morning newscasts.
+Weekend morning newscasts returned on October 2, 2010, with the debut of hour-long editions at 6 a.m. that shifted to a two-hour block at 7 a.m. on September 10, 2016, following WGN-TV's disaffiliation from The CW, and expanded to a third hour on Saturdays until 10 a.m. on January 11, 2020.